 43.7.1 Engine specifications and inspection procedures shall be the responsibility of the 2.5 Litre Technical Committee and the Inboard Chairman.

 43.7.2 Check combustion chamber: Minimum distance from top ring to the top of the piston: Federal Mogul: 0.245", SRP: 0.195".
-Top of piston must

-43.7.2 Check combustion chamber: Minimum distance from top ring to the top of the piston: Federal Mogul: 0.245, SRP: 0.195.
 Top of piston must be below the top surface of the compressed head gasket a minimum of 0.040".
 Cylinder head chamber volume 61cc minimum.
 Dual plug heads or roller rocker arms are prohibited.